 Buying, financing, and maintaining a motorbike in Thailand can be very simple for foreigners, even given the complexities of Thai regulations.
 However, it is not always as simple as it sounds at the dealer.
 There is a lot more involved than just them.

 The big deal for foreigners is that the paperwork for the motorbike purchase is linked to specific ID and visa requirements.
-It can be quite a run around to ride that new beautiful thing home finally.
-But, the reward of going through all that is fantastic.
+It can be quite a run around to finally ride that new beautiful thing home.
+But the reward of going through all that is fantastic.

 Thailand is a motorbike wonderland.
 There are far more motorbikes than cars.
 And they can get you around anywhere, even cruising to the far-away provinces.
 So, I will share with you my experience buying a motorbike in Thailand.
 I hope it helps you enjoy Thailand on two wheels.